Flamingo – The Pink Elegance of Africa

 And when these beauties take flight.
 Their expansive wings reveal a touch of black, creating a stunning contrast.

-Types of Flamingo
+Types of Flamingos

 There are six species of flamingo in the world.
 Two of these species are found in Africa: